roykhushi/roykhushi/README.md

 Engineering student
 -------------------

-I am currently a second year engineering student, pursuing a degree in Computer Science from VIT Bhopal, University.
+I am currently a third year engineering student, pursuing a degree in Computer Science from VIT Bhopal, University.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [here](http://linktr.ee/roykhushi)